 - Constipation: may happen as you’re eating less food and changing eating times.
 Increased fiber from fruits, vegetables, legumes or supplementing Metamucil helps to absorb water and improve the situation.

 It’s important to remember that you should always consult your doctor, especially if being treated for a medical condition, taking medication or monitored by a physician.

-Bonus IF Benefits
+IF Benefits Outweigh Drawbacks

 Besides extensively documented weight loss, fat loss and improved metabolism, there are many other benefits that came to light during fasting research.
-These include:

 - Muscle maintenance: up regulation of hormones like HGH that raise fat burning while protecting lean mass.
 Employing strength training further ignites metabolism leading to muscular hypertrophy (growth) .

 - Improved insulin sensitivity: decrease and at times reversal of symptoms in type 2 diabetes, obesity and cardiovascular disease patients.
 [1,37-38,45]